British Stag Beetle Field Study Course (A)

 • Gloves (for moving dead wood)

-• Packed lunch & drink
+• Packed lunch & drinks

 This is a conservation-led course.
 No kill jars will be used, except where humane euthanasia is necessary for an obviously dying specimen.